sch1ag/slonic/README.md

 > ./sunos11_buildpkg.sh

 sunos11_buildpkg.sh must be executed on Solaris 11 (x86 or SPARC)
-After that you will get to slonic.p5p that can be installed on Solaris 11 (it will run normally on booth x86 and SPARC) using pkg system
+After that you will get slonic.p5p that can be installed on Solaris 11 (it will run normally on booth x86 and SPARC) using pkg system

 > pkg install -g slonic.p5p slonic